bibi21000/sphinxcontrib-osint/docs/README.md

 # sphinxcontrib-osint

-Manage, archive and analyze your data collected during your OSInt quest and generate a report with sphinx.
+Manage, archive and analyze your data collected during your OSInt quest and generate an html report with sphinx.

 ## Install